 After adding a connection to an unmonitored process, the MySQL instance may appear as both unmonitored and monitored for a brief moment of time.

-You can perform Monitor Instance, Ignore Instance, and Cancel Pending Connection actions on a single discovered instance, or when configuring multiple (bulk) instances.
+You can perform Monitor Instance and Cancel Pending Connection actions on a single discovered instance, or when configuring multiple (bulk) instances.